The Quickest Way to Create an Android QR Code Scanner

 Android QR code scanner

-The recognition accuracy is always affected by the input image quality.
-If the QR code is too small, we can zoom in the camera to scale up the image.
-If the input image is too dark, we can turn on the torch to brighten the image.
-Both of CameraX and Dynamsoft Camera Enhancer have completely supported the camera control.
+The accuracy of QR code recognition is heavily influenced by the quality of the input image.
+If the QR code is too small, zooming in can help by enlarging the image.
+If the image is too dark, turning on the torch can brighten it, improving detection accuracy.
+Both CameraX and Dynamsoft Camera Enhancer fully support these camera controls.

-We use finger pinch gesture to trigger the zoom.
-Thus, the first step is to create the gesture detector and take over the onTouchEvent() method:
+To enable zoom functionality, we’ll use a pinch gesture.
+The first step is to create a gesture detector and override the onTouchEvent() method:

 public class ZoomController {